African art > African Dolls > Tabwa doll

 Watch the video

-Used by the female initiation society, this limbless human figure has breasts and a protruding navel, scarifications comparable to the traditional ones of tribal members.
-Greyish brown patina.
+Used by the female initiation society, this limbless human figure has feminine attributes and a protruding navel, scarifications comparable to the traditional ones of tribal members.
+Golden brown patina.

-The Tabwa ("to scarify" and "to write") are an ethnic group present in the southeast of the DRC.
-Simple farmers with no centralized power, they federated around tribal chiefs after being influenced by the Luba.
+The Tabwa ("to scarify" and "to write") constitute an ethnic group present in the southeast of the DRC.
+Simple farmers without centralized power, they federated around tribal chiefs after being influenced by the Luba.
 It is mainly during this period that their artistic current was expressed through statues but also masks.
 The Tabwa practiced ancestor worship and dedicated some of their statues named mkisi .
 Animists, their beliefs are anchored around the ngulu, nature spirits present in plants and rocks.

 The Luba dominated the Tabwa in the region along Lake Tanganyika, between Zaire and Zambia.
 "Tabwa" or "to be bound" likely refers to the system of slavery once practiced by Islamic traders.